GSBS-Bootstrappers/umassmed-tex/README.md

 # umassmed-tex

-LaTex Template for UMass Medical School GSBS Thesis Preparation
+LaTeX Template for UMass Medical School GSBS Thesis Preparation

 ## Getting Started Writing Your Thesis

 ### On the Internet

-The quickest and easiest way to get started it to go to [overleaf.com](http://overlead.com) and load the UMass Template...
+The quickest and easiest way to get started it to go to [overleaf.com](http://overleaf.com) and load the UMass Template...

 Here is an [example](https://www.overleaf.com/3094199nnwpnb)